Chief Executive Officer and Cofounder

 In 1987, Bon Appétit Management Company was born.
 For the first time, trained executive chefs were put in charge of the kitchens of colleges, universities, corporations, and cultural centers.
 Fedele’s dream of a company committed to culinary expertise was a reality — and customers noticed, fueling quick growth for the small, San Francisco-based company.

-Now headquartered in Palo Alto, CA, Bon Appétit serves more than 200 million meals a year at over 650 locations in 31 states.
+Now headquartered in Redwood City, CA, Bon Appétit serves more than 220 million meals a year at more than 1,000 locations in 33 states.
 In 1999, Fedele led his team to once again raise the bar for on-site food service by making a commitment to socially responsible food sourcing, starting with the launch of our Farm to Fork program.
-Today, Bon Appétit spends tens of millions annually on food from small, owner-operated farms within a 150-mile radius of each café, and strives to serve only sustainable seafood, turkey and chicken raised without antibiotics as a routine feed additive, natural beef burgers, rBGH-free milk and yogurt, and cage-free shell eggs.
+Today, Bon Appétit spends more than $45 million annually on food from small, owner-operated farms within a 150-mile radius of each café, and strives to serve only sustainable seafood, turkey and chicken raised without antibiotics as a routine feed additive, natural beef burgers, rBGH-free milk and yogurt, and cage-free shell eggs.
 In 2007, the company debuted its Low Carbon Diet, the first program to make the connection between food and climate change (since updated to the Low Carbon Lifestyle), and in 2009 partnered with the Coalition of Immokalee Workers to become the first food service company to implement a Code of Conduct for how Florida tomato growers treat their workers.
 (See full list of the company’s milestones.)

 From 2006-2008, Fedele served on the Pew Commission on Industrial Farm Animal Production, a project of the Pew Charitable Trusts and the Johns Hopkins Bloomberg School of Public Health that brought together leaders in veterinary medicine, agriculture, public health, business, government, rural advocacy, and animal welfare.
 Together they conducted a fact-based and balanced examination of how farm animals are raised in this country, and in April 2008 the commission issued a comprehensive report of its findings as well as recommendations for the industry and for policymakers.

-Fedele’s work has been honored by many nonprofit and industry groups.
-Most recently, he was named a Most Admired CEO: Community Champion by the San Francisco Business Times in November 2015 and won the EY Entrepreneur Of The Year 2014 National Retail and Consumer Products Award, for redefining the food service industry and pioneering environmental and local sourcing policies.
-Previously, he received the International Association of Culinary Professionals’ Lifetime Achievement Award; one of the James Beard Foundation’s inaugural Leadership Awards, along with First Lady Michelle Obama and eight others; Chefs Collaborative’s Sustainability Pathfinder Award; the Natural Resources Defense Council’s first Going Green Award; and Seafood Choices Alliance’s Seafood Champion Award.
+Fedele’s and Bon Appétit’s work has been honored by many nonprofit and industry groups (complete list).
+Notably, he was named a Most Admired CEO: Community Champion by the San Francisco Business Times, won the EY Entrepreneur Of The Year 2014 National Retail and Consumer Products Award (for redefining the food service industry and pioneering environmental and local sourcing policies), was honored with the International Association of Culinary Professionals’ Lifetime Achievement Award, and received one of the James Beard Foundation’s inaugural Leadership Awards, along with First Lady Michelle Obama and eight others.

 Fedele graduated from the University of Portland with a master’s degree in business administration (1966) and a bachelor’s degree in economics (1964).
-He is a 1985 graduate of the Advanced Management Program of the Harvard Graduate School of Business and has been awarded honorary doctorates from the University of Portland, the University of Redlands, and Notre Dame de Namur University.
-Fedele regularly contributes opinion pieces to national media outlets.
-Some samples:
+He is a 1985 graduate of the Advanced Management Program of the Harvard Graduate School of Business and has been awarded honorary doctorates from the University of Portland, the University of Redlands, Notre Dame de Namur University, and the University of San Francisco.
+He is currently a board member of Compass Group North America.
+Fedele regularly contributes opinion pieces to the national conversation:

 - “You Are What Your Employees Eat,” Harvard Business Review